ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 ![csi nfs driver storage class](images/how-to-bake-an-ortelius-pi/part03/02-csi-nfs-driver-storage-class.png)

-- From CSI NFS Driver version v4.8.0 you no longer have to do as there is an annotation provided
+- From CSI NFS Driver version v4.8.0 you no longer have to manually set the default Storage Class as there is an annotation provided

 ```yaml
       annotations: